Ruandersonvieira/Repositories/README.md

 </h1>

 <h4 align="center">
-   List of all links and information from my public repositories.
+   List of all links and information from my repositories and projects.
 </h4>

 <p align="center">